2022 Kia Stinger for Sale in West Springfield, MA

 Trims, Powertrain, and Fuel Efficiency

 The Stinger flirts with a luxury-car label, and as such it’s packed well with features.
-Besides the newly standard equipment mentioned in the intro, the GT-Line has automatic LED headlights, power-folding and heated side mirrors with turn-signal indicators, rain-sensing wipers, Smart Key with push-button ignition, Smart Welcome (which detects the Smart Key and illuminates the door pocket light for easy entry when it’s dark), dual-zone automatic climate control, leather seats, a power-adjustable driver’s seat, heated front seats, a leather-wrapped flat-bottom steering wheel and shift knob, aluminum sport pedals, 18-inch wheels, a rearview camera with dynamic guidelines, three USB ports, two 12-volt power outlets, a wireless smartphone charger, Drive Mode Select (Eco, Sport, Comfort, Smart, and Custom), a 4.2-inch LCD meter display, an auto-dimming rearview mirror, a 60/40 split-folding rear seat with an armrest, and an underfloor storage compartment.
-The optional Sun & Sound Package adds a wide-panel sunroof with a power shade, a top-shelf Harmon Kardon sound system, and a power-adjustable front passenger’s seat.
+Besides the newly standard equipment mentioned in the intro, the GT-Line has automatic LED headlights, power-folding and heated side mirrors with turn-signal indicators, rain-sensing wipers, Smart Key with push-button ignition, Smart Welcome (which detects the Smart Key and illuminates the door pocket light for easy entry when it’s dark), dual-zone automatic climate control, leather seats, a power-adjustable driver’s seat, heated front seats, a leather-wrapped flat-bottom steering wheel and shift knob, aluminum sport pedals, 18-inch wheels, three USB ports, two 12-volt power outlets, a wireless smartphone charger, Drive Mode Select (Eco, Sport, Comfort, Smart, and Custom), a 4.2-inch LCD meter display, an auto-dimming rearview mirror, a 60/40 split-folding rear seat with an armrest, and an underfloor storage compartment.
+The optional Sun & Sound Package adds a wide-panel sunroof with a power shade, a Harman Kardon premium audio system, and a power-adjustable front passenger’s seat.

 Driver-Assistive Safety and Technology